exr343/Robot_Assembly_VLA/README.md

 pip install "flash-attn==2.5.5" --no-build-isolation # not essential
 ```

-## 2. Fine-tune Base OpenVLA-oft Model
+## 2. Fine-tune Base OpenVLA-OFT Model

 The finetune.py script is run on a TensorFlow-based RLDS dataset formed from rlds_dataset_builder-main/assembly_robot_data.
-It is noted that that action chunking is defined within openvla-oft/prismatic/vla/constants.py.
+It is noted that that action chunking is defined within prismatic/vla/constants.py.
 The following code snippet is used to fine-tune the base model.

 ```bash
 torchrun --standalone --nnodes 1 --nproc-per-node 1 vla-scripts/finetune.py \